hintron/nando-lang/readme.md

 # Nando Lang

-Nando Lang is a simple language and interpreter specification for educational purposed.
+Nando Lang is a simple language and interpreter specification for educational purposes.
 I devised it on a piece of paper to help a web dev friend learn more about compiled languages and how programs written in higher-level languages actually run on a CPU.